June 5, 1921 - July 8, 2010

 Measles outbreaks can result in epidemics that cause many deaths, especially among young, malnourished children.
 In countries where measles has been largely eliminated, cases imported from other countries remain an important source of infection.

-No specific antiviral treatment exists for measles virus.
+No specific antiviral treatment exists if one catches the measles.

 Vaccines are Ubiquitous & Omnipresent Throughout Our Lives

 It is bizarre that vaccines are controversial, when virtually everyone has had vaccines.